programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 Python 3 is the current stable release of the language and will be supported indefinitely.

 When it comes to sustainability, the greater danger is from non-backwards compatible API changes.
 For instance, the API endpoint used to download a page from a HathiTrust resource might change in name or number of parameters or in its return value.
 This may cause a cascade of errors in our code since the Python libraries we use to make requests to these API endpoints will need to be updated, and their corresponding functions adjusted.
 How and when this happens may be outside your control.

-It's a good idea to get practice with opening a GitHub issue, since both the libraries we will be using have public repositories.
+It's a good idea to get practice with opening a [GitHub issue](https://help.github.com/articles/about-issues/), since both the libraries we will be using have public repositories (linked to below).
 GitHub can be an excellent place to find solutions to similar problems that other users are encountering.

 It's also possible that an organization may stop providing API access altogether, but the chances of this happening with HathiTrust and Internet Archive, two major organizations, is slim.